SK-Hardwired/xavc_rtmd2srt/README.md

 TO DO:
 - implement GPS extraction
-- implement command line arguments parameters to customize what meta-data to output

 Windows x64 executable available (see zip file in files list).
 Usage: as any console app, accepts 1 argument (full video file path or just file name if in the same folder)
 Example: **x_rtmd2srt.exe D:\Video\C0035.MP4**